frikkfossdal/Vespidae/reflections.md

 - Think about interacting with Vespidae without Grasshopper but through the Rhino terminal.
 What functionallity do you need to add to enable this?
 What does this interaction look like?
 - There are a couple of commercial toolpath/CAM apis.
 Notably [Fusion 360's api](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-7F3F9D48-ED88-451A-907C-82EAE67DEA93) or [dyndrite's](https://www.dyndrite.com/technology/vector-toolpathing-api).
 They are however behind subscription walls.

+Searching through the web and reading through different forums there doesnt seem to excist a proper open-source library for working with CAM.
+I can find a lot of examples of people who are implementing